pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 \<0.00001, which adds confidence that there is a difference in the fractal dimensions of these 3 genotypes.

-This is interesting because these fragments were picked to be, 1. around the same size \~7cm, 2. from unique colony in nursery (a tree had \>60 colonies all of one genotype) 3. minimal branching, 1 apical tip
+This is interesting because these fragments were picked to be,

+1.  around the same size \~7cm,
+2.  from unique colony in nursery (a tree had \>60 colonies all of one genotype), and
+3.  minimal branching w/ only 1 apical tip.

 So even though we selected to have visually identical fragments, genotype specific morphology is evident.
 Let’s investigate other